Asenvågøy Lighthouse

-Asenvågøy Lighthouse or Asenvågsøya Lighthouse (Asenvågøy fyrstasjon) is a coastal lighthouse in the municipality of Ørland in Trøndelag county, Norway.
+Asenvågøy Lighthouse or Asenvågsøya Lighthouse (Asenvågøy fyrstasjon) is a coastal lighthouse in Ørland Municipality in Trøndelag county, Norway.
 The lighthouse is located at the entrance to the Lauvøyfjorden about 8 km northwest of the village of Lysøysundet and about 7 km west of the island of Lauvøya.
 It was built in 1921, and it was automated in 1975.

 The 14 m square tower is made out of wood, and it is attached to a 1 1/2-story lighthouse keeper's house.
 The white tower has a red top with a light that sits at an elevation of 30 m above sea level.
 The light flashes in white, red, and green (depending on direction) and it is occulting once every six seconds.
 The 33,300-candela light can be seen for up to 12.8 nmi.
 The site is only accessible by boat.
 The site is open, but the tower is closed to the public.